ryanyuan/twitter-to-kafka/README.md

 $ nano config.cfg
 ```

-Run kafka-test.py to check if `Producer` and `Consumer` are able to send and receive messages.
+Now let's check if `Producer` and `Consumer` are able to send and receive messages.

 ```
 $ python kafka-test.py